paralleldrive/cuid/README.markdown

 ## Fingerprints

-In browsers, the first chars are obtained from the user agent string (which is fairly unique), and the supported mimeTypes (which is also fairly unique, except for IE, which always returns 0).
+**In browsers**, the first chars are obtained from the user agent string (which is fairly unique), and the supported mimeTypes (which is also fairly unique, except for IE, which always returns 0).
+That string is concatenated with a count of variables in the global scope (which is also fairly unique), and the result is trimmed to 4 chars.

-In node, the first two chars are extracted from the process.pid.
+**In node**, the first two chars are extracted from the process.pid.
 The next two chars are extracted from the hostname.